openshift/enhancements/enhancements/test-platform/e2e-observer-pods.md

  1. allow a cluster observing tool to run in the CI cluster (this avoid restarts during upgrades)
  2. allow a cluster observer to provide data (including junit) to be collected by the CI job
+ 3. collect data from cluster observer regardless of whether the job succeeded or failed
+ 4. allow multiple observers per CI cluster

 ### Non-Goals

  1. allow a cluster observer to impact success or failure of a job
  2. allow a cluster observer to impact the running test.
 This is an observer author failure.
  3. provide ANY dimension specific data.
 If an observer needs this, they need to integrate differently.
+ 4. allow multiple instances of a single cluster observer to run against one CI cluster
+ 5. allow providing the cluster observer from a repo being built.
+The images are provided separately.

 ## Proposal

+The overall goal:
+ 1. have an e2e-observer process is expected to be running before a kubeconfig exists
+ 2. the kubeconfig should be provided to the e2e-observer at the earliest possible time.
+Even before it can be used.
+ 3. the e2e-observer process is expected to detect the presence of the kubeconfig itself
+ 4. the e2e-observer process will accept a signal indicating that teardown begins

 ### Changes to CI
 This is a sketch of a possible path.
  1. Allow a non-dptp-developer to produces a pod template that mounts a `secret/<job>-kubeconfig` that will later contain a kubeconfig.
- 2. When the CI pod starts today (the one with setup containers and stuff), also create an instance of each pod template, let's say `pod/<job>-resourcewatcher` and an empty `secret/<job>-kubeconfig`.
+ 2. Before a kubeconfig is present, create an instance of each pod template, Let's say `pod/<job>-<e2e-observer-name>` and an empty `secret/<job>-kubeconfig`.
  3. As soon as a kubeconfig is available (these go into a known location in setup container today), write that `kubeconfig` into every `secret/<job>-kubeconfig` (you probably want to label them).
  4. When it is time for collection, the existing pod (I think it's teardown container), writes a new data entry at `.data['teardown']` into every